 Researchers examined data from the huge Nurses’ Health Study II (1991 to 2005), comprising of 82,737 people.
 5,000 women had rosacea.
 Over the 14 years, the study followed these nurses and it appears alcohol intake was associated with the presence of their rosacea.
 This was especially true for those who drank white wine and liquor, but not red wine.

 This is very confusing, of course, because many people with rosacea say red wine is especially likely to make them flush.
 I will explain more.
 But first I have to admit I live in the wine country and have a Pinot Noir vineyard.

-We like our wine, wine makers, and growers here in the sine country.
+We like our wine, wine makers, and growers here in the wine country.
 So, I’m biased when it comes to any wine blame and must warn my readers to beware!
 Filter my following opinions accordingly?
 The image here is our vineyard on a harvest morning at fall harvest - oh I can taste the future Pinot when I see those grapes in bins.